RonGamer/iframe-resize/README.md

 # iframe-resize
-Javascript code that will resize iframe window proportionally
+A Javascript code that will resize iframe window proportionally.